High end light switches hit the headlines

 Described as an inspiration for Brexit, Focus SB is testament to those small companies considering global opportunities.
 Regards Chinese buyers in particular, Stevens added: “They look at Britain as a flagship in terms of quality, and they seem to be very British-brand hungry.”

-To read the full article visit The Telegraph Business section, or view below.
+To read the full article visit The Telegraph Business section.